tt-isv-org/scc/tutorial/index.md

       type: RunAsAny
     ```

     Notice what the SCC permits.
 With this SCC, privileged containers are **not** allowed, but privilege escalation **is** allowed.
-The allowed capabilities are listed and so that only these 3 capabilities may be requested.
+The allowed capabilities are listed so that only these 3 capabilities may be requested.
 In addition, 2 of the capabilities will be added to containers by default and just for good measure MKNOD will always be added to the capabilities drop list.

 1. Run the following `oc create` command to create the security context constraint.